Drug Crime Lawyer in Fort Lauderdale

 - Doctor Shopping -- when a person goes to multiple doctors to obtain prescriptions for the same medication

 If you were charged with the drug crimes above or reach out to an experienced Fort Lauderdale drug crime lawyer near you at The McFarlane Firm.

+Possession of drugs falls into two broad categories.
+Possession for personal use and possession with intent to distribute.
 There is discretion that a law enforcement officer has regarding the determination that a person is in possession of drugs in an amount that is consistent with personal use.
 Once law enforcement determines that this is not personal use, the charges are more severe and carry more significant penalties.

 Simple Possession of Marijuana is a misdemeanor where an officer has discretion in whether to arrest or not.
 And even if charges are brought, there are more options for a favorable resolution on a case like this.
 If law enforcement believes that the amount is consistent with commercial activities the charges and penalties are significantly greater.
 If found guilty of trafficking in narcotics in Florida, the law requires a three-year minimum mandatory stay in Florida State Prison.